vuquangpham/cinema-dashboard/README.md

 In my mine, I think the most difficult thing when I start to code, maybe in coding time, is how to naming variable, naming classname to have significant meaning.
 So in my project, I have to use 2 naming convention:

 - For HTML/CSS, I have used BEM - Block Element Modified for classname
-- For Javascript code, camelCase is my best choice.
+- For Javascript code, camelCase is my best choice

 ### Important Notes:

 I haven't used CSS prefix for my project until now.
 Because I have more thing to do than do it.
 So if you want this project to run in any environment, please go to **NPM**, download and config to use it.
 I think it's very easy for you to do it.
-Thank you for my inconvenience 😥.
+Thank you for my inconvenience 😥